Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Data and Simulation Samples for Supernova Data Stream

 \item \textbf{Baseline subtraction:} The next step involved subtracting the baseline from the ROI waveforms.
 During MicroBooNE SN commissioning, the baseline was measured independently for each TPC channel and used as a configuration parameter in the firmware zero-suppression algorithm used for subsequent SN runs.
 These configured baseline values, shown in figure~\ref{fig:baseline} as a function of collection channel number, remained stable over the course of MicroBooNE operations.
 As such, these same values were used to extract baseline-subtracted ROIs, before extracting TP information.
 Baseline-subtraction is desirable in order to improve signal to background discrimination using TP information such as maximum ADC amplitude and integrated charge.

 \item \textbf{Short waveform removal:} The SN stream data format occasionally exhibits a known issue where the end-of-waveform marker is missing, typically due to buffer overflows.
-This results in the presence of short, incomplete waveforms that do not contain valid data.
+This results in the presence of incomplete (truncated) waveforms, which become unusable when the truncated waveform length is comparable to the combined length of the presamples and postsamples.
 To mitigate this, waveforms with fewer than 20 ADC words were excluded from the study.
 The threshold of 20 ADC words was selected based on the requirement that a valid waveform must include at least 14 samples (7 presamples and 7 postsamples) plus an additional minimum of 6 samples, consistent with the TPC signal $\mu$s-scale front-end electronics shaping time. \end{itemize}